oci-ai/oci-dreamer/Readme.md

 killing a notebook container, remember to remove it from the docker engine if you want to restart another container with the same name.

-Access the notebook by pointing you browser at *http://localhost:2112/* and entering the code `demo` when asked for a token.
+Access the notebook by pointing you browser at *http://localhost:2112/login* and entering the value `demo` when asked for a passowrd or token.
 This will give you access to the installed notebooks and images as well as the mounted directories on the host.
 If you want to save the results of your notebook exploration beyond the current session, you will want to create / copy your notebooks in / to the *local* subdirectory which is mounted from the host so that any saved results will be retained after the notebook and docker execution have completed.

 ### Running Command Line